Automate your development process

 file to .gitignore

-, it won’t be available during build on Codemagic.
+, it won’t be available during a build on Codemagic.
 So you can encrypt all the sensitive information and add it to the codemagic.yaml

 file for generating the key.properties

-file which can be used in turn to unlock the .keystore
+file, which, in turn, can be used to unlock the .keystore

 file.